Blog The Major Factors that Drive the Gold Price

 The Major Factors that Drive the Gold Price

-Some people believe monetary policy from the U.S. Federal Reserve is one of the biggest influences on gold and precious metals prices.
-The thinking is that if the Fed raises the federal funds rate, the gold price will dip.
+Some people believe that monetary policy from the U.S. Federal Reserve is one of the biggest indicators of gold prices.
+The logic states that if the Fed raises the federal funds rate, the gold price will dip.

 Some people believe monetary policy from the U.S. Federal Reserve is one of the biggest gold price factors.

-Since gold is a commodity and a monetary investment, the basic function of supply and demand may have a more significant influence on the gold price.
-While a surge in gold supply can cause the price to decline, demand is ultimately the more substantial factor.
+Since gold is both a commodity and a monetary investment, the basic functions of supply and demand may have a significant influence on its price.
+And while a surge in the gold supply can trigger a price decline, demand is ultimately the driving factor.

-Despite the lack of physical demand for gold for jewelry and technology, investor demand for gold was very high in 2020.
+Despite the lack of physical demand for gold for jewelry and technology, investor demand was very high in 2020.
 Political instability, the pandemic, and stock market volatility led to record inflows for global gold ETFs ($47.9 billion in U.S. dollars).
-That’s because many investors look to gold during times of market turmoil.
+This is prime example of investors looking to gold during times of market turmoil.

 Market values of precious metals, going up and down in value.

-DCA is a strategy in which you sell gold at regular intervals, regardless of current pricing.
-This tried-and-true strategy takes the guesswork out of timing the gold market.
+DCA is a strategy in which you sell gold at regular intervals, regardless of the spot price.
+This tried-and-true method takes the guesswork out of timing the gold market.
 Instead, you average out wins and losses over the long run.
-DCA protects you from market volatility, and you don’t have to worry about whether you refined your gold at the right time or not.
+But DCA protects you from market volatility, and you don’t have to worry about whether you’re refining your gold at the right time or not.

 If you’re looking to sell unwanted gold scrap, look no further than Garfield Refining.
 Established in 1892, Garfield is a premier precious metals refinery located in Philadelphia, PA, that has served more than one million satisfied customers.
-Call us today at 888-677-9254 to learn more about selling gold scrap.
+Learn more about our process and start your free shipment today!